Joseph Gurney

 Joseph Gurney (15 October 1804 – 12 August 1879), was a British shorthand writer and biblical scholar, notable for his publications and work with the Religious Tract Society.

 Life

-Gurney was the eldest son of William Brodie Gurney, and was born in London on 15 October 1804.
+Gurney was the eldest son of shorthand writer William Brodie Gurney, and he was born in London on 15 October 1804.
+His grandfather and great grandfather had also been shorthand writers.

 He first attended an important committee of the House of Commons in 1822, and continued to take notes till 1872.
 On his father's resignation in 1849, he was appointed shorthand writer to the Houses of Parliament.
 Like his father, he was interested in religious and philanthropic movements.
 He was for more than fifty years a member of the committee of the Religious Tract Society, and latterly its treasurer.
 He was also treasurer of the Baptist college in Regent's Park.

 On Gurney's retirement as shorthand writer to the houses of parliament in 1872, the post was given to his nephew William Henry Gurney Salter.
 Gurney died at Tyndale Lodge, Wimbledon Common, on 12 August 1879, and was interred at the Norwood Cemetery.